NoxNode/hrmc/README.md

 	Similar to the previous point, having things fixed size makes lots of things easier.
 	I also want to easily decompile - and with each outupt as a fixed size, that becomes much easier.
-	Also it's very easy to later eliminate the nops (especially if 90 isn't anywhere in valid code).
+	Also it's very easy to later eliminate the nops.

 - Why stack based?